Peppecoding/Peppecoding/README.md

 # 🌟 Welcome to My GitHub! 🚀

 ## 👋 About Me
-I’m a **Data Analyst & Software Developer** with a strong passion for problem-solving and building innovative solutions.
-My expertise spans **Data Analytics, Game Development, and Web Development**, and I’m always excited to tackle new challenges.
+I’m an **enthusiast of technology, problem-solving, and creative development**, constantly exploring **Data Analytics, Game Development, and Web Technologies**.
+I enjoy learning by doing, working on hands-on projects, and expanding my skill set through experimentation.

+My journey is driven by curiosity and a passion for understanding how things work—whether it’s analyzing data, building interactive applications, or automating workflows.
+I'm always looking for new challenges and opportunities to grow.

 ## 🔥 What I Do
 - **📊 Data Analytics** → Proficient in **SQL, Python (Pandas, NumPy), and Data Visualization** (Looker Studio, Google Sheets).